 As political dynamics evolve, stakeholders will be keenly watching how the PDP navigates these challenges.
 Investors should prepare for fluctuations in market sentiment as the political landscape continues to shift in Nigeria.

 Sani’s comments reflect a growing concern that the party lacks a viable platform to attract voters, especially the youth, who make up a significant portion of Nigeria's electorate.In light of these challenges, many are questioning whether Jonathan's involvement could indeed galvanise support or simply deepen the party's woes.
-Analysts suggest that the party must reconnect with its base and demonstrate a commitment to addressing pressing economic issues if it hopes to regain political power.
+Conversely, continued disarray could prompt investors to seek safer opportunities elsewhere.What’s Next for the PDP?The PDP faces a critical crossroads as it attempts to redefine its identity and regain public trust.